Skip to content

 });

-Once you’ve installed the @arcxp/sdk-subscribe-with-google SDK and included swg.js on your site, you can check for the user’s entitlements.
+Once you’ve installed the @arcxp/sdk-subscribe-with-google SDK and included swg.js on your site, you can link user accounts.

 Action Summary